Ghost shrimp, also sometimes known as grass or glass shrimp, are notable for their translucent bodies that let you see all their inner workings.

 - Tank Mate Compatibility

-Although the true ghost shrimp is the species Palaemonetes paludosus, the name “ghost shrimp” may be used by pet stores and aquarium supply stores to describe a number of species of similar translucent shrimp.
+Although the true ghost shrimp is the species Palaemonetes paludosus, the name may be used by pet stores and aquarium supply stores to describe a number of similar translucent species.

-Therefore, you may find some variation between different shrimp that have been sold as ghost shrimp.
+Therefore, you may find some variation between different specimen that have been sold as ghost shrimp.
 That said, these variations may be almost indistinguishable to the hobbyist.